EmersonChow/RunKeeper-Tweets/readme.txt

+Project for in4matx 133 - user interaction software.
+Written in javascript and typescript. html was default given

+Details - In4matx 133 -
 --Readme document for *Emerson Chow*--

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?